silentgameplays/Max-Payne-Fix-Windows-10/README.md

 2) Run the MaxBatch bat file

-3) Use any of the options below,but for sound just launch the C one
+3) For sound fix just launch the C option and wait for the files to convert

 4) FPS fix just copy and paste the d3d8.dll into the C:\Program Files (x86)\Steam\steamapps\common\Max Payne directory